dart-lang/site-www/src/codelabs/async-await/index.md

 `getUsername()` and `logoutUser()`.
 You don’t need to implement these provided functions.
 You don't need to implement `main()`.

+To simulate asynchronous operations, your code will call the following functions, which are provided for you:

+{% prettify dart %}
+getUsername() → Future<String>
+// Returns the name associated with the current user.

+logoutUser() → Future<String>
+// Performs logout of current user and returns the username that was logged out.
+{% endprettify %}

 Write the following:

 ####  Part 1: `addHello()`